1123/learn-kafka-courses/kafka-streams/README.md

 ### Exercise Descriptions

 Here's a brief description of each example in this repository.
 For detailed step-by-step descriptions follow the Kafka Streams course videos.
 Note that for the purposes of facilitating the learning process, each exercise uses a utility class `TopicLoader` that will create the required topics and populate them with some sample records for the Kafka Streams application.
 As a result when you run each exercise, the first output you'll see on the console is from the `Callback` interface, and it will look similar to this:

 ```text
 Record produced - offset - 0 timestamp - 1622133855705
 Record produced - offset - 1 timestamp - 1622133855717
 Record produced - offset - 2 timestamp - 1622133855717
 ```

 Each exercise is incomplete, and it's up to you to follow the instructions and hints in the comments to get each application into running shape.
-There's also a `solution` directory in each module that contains the fully completed example for you compare with your version or to help you if you get stuck.
+There's also a `solution` directory in each module that contains the fully completed example for you to compare with your version or to help you if you get stuck.

 #### Basic Operations